matrix-profile-foundation/joss_paper/paper.md

 ---

 # Summary

-Identifying anomalous events (or “discords”) and repeated patterns (“motifs”) are two fundamental time series tasks.
-There are dozens of existing approaches to both questions, each with unique positives and drawbacks.
-However, time series data is notoriously hard to analyze, and the explosive growth of the data science community has led to a need for more “black-box” automated solutions that can be leveraged by developers with a wide range of technical backgrounds.
+Two fundamental time-series tasks are identifying anomalous events (“discords”) and repeated patterns (“motifs”).
+Understanding how to accomplish these tasks is of the utmost importance across a myriad of disciplines, where accurate solutions can generate millions of dollars in profit, prevent catastrophic system failures or unlock novel technological abilities.
+While there are dozens of existing approaches for finding motifs and discords, they are nearly all limited by a steep learning curve, have numerous parameters that require tuning or scale poorly when applied to large datasets.
+These challenges have been compounded by the explosive growth of the data science community, where more practitioners possess backgrounds lacking advanced mathematical and statistical experience.
+Thus, there is a need for a more approachable solution to this question (note: finish this statement of need).

 The Matrix Profile (a data structure & set of associated algorithms developed by the Keogh research group at UC-Riverside) is a powerful tool to help solve this dual problem of anomaly detection and motif discovery, as Matrix Profile is robust, scalable, and largely parameter-free.

 Although the Matrix Profile can be a game-changer for time series analysis, leveraging it to produce insights is a multi-step computational process, where each step requires some level of domain experience.
 There are three facets that will make this code accessibile to the broader community: “out-of-the-box” working implementations, gentle introductions to core concepts that can naturally lead into deeper exploration, and multi-language accessibility.